 Foster animals will need to be isolated from your own companion animals.
 A separate room or enclosed area with no carpet will often work best (like a bathroom or laundry room).
 This is to protect your animals from any illnesses or parasites the foster animals may be harboring.

 Will HSWC treat my pet if he is injured or becomes sick because of a foster animal?

-HSWC is prohibited by law from giving veterinary care to privately owned animals.
+HSWC cannot treat your personally owned animals.
 If your animal becomes sick or injured due to interactions with a HSWC foster animal, you will be responsible for all medical care required.